chaklam-silpasuwanchai/Python-for-Data-Science/0 - Installation.md

 ## <a name="1-3-macos"></a>3.
 For MacOS user

 Some caution: Do not use the pre-installed python from MacOS.
 That's python2.
 Also avoid installing Anaconda, or python from python.org.
 You will then have many different versions of python.
 I highly recommended using terminal and Brew to install python3 which is the cleanest way.
 If you have already installed Anaconda or python from python.org, uninstall them using any uninstaller tool.
-When you type <code>$ python<TAB> </code>, the TAB should only show python2.7 which is pre-installed.
+When you type <code>$ python </code> follow by <TAB>, the TAB should only show python2.7 which is pre-installed.
 Do not delete this version or your MacOS will not work.
 You can also check <code>$ python3 -V</code> and should return nothing.
 You can also try <code>$ which python python3</code> to see which python you are using.
 For advanced users who are maintaining lots of python version, you may want to set alias in bash_profile to set which one you are using, or of course, you can set up virtual environments using a particular python version.
 Phew...

 1. First off, (strangley), MacOS decided to include a Command Line Tool app inside Xcode.
 Thus we have to first install Xcode from the App store.
 Then, to install the Command Line Tool app, we perform